Analysis: Biden seeks 'reset' on pandemic and his presidency

 “While it shouldn’t have taken something so terrible for people around the world to see what’s at stake, now everyone sees it clearly,” he said.

-Instead of issuing his usual warnings about the expanding power of dictatorships, Biden said that “democracies are rising to the moment, and the world is clearly choosing the side of peace and security.”
+Instead of his usual cautionary words about the expanding power of dictatorships, Biden said that “democracies are rising to the moment, and the world is clearly choosing the side of peace and security.”

 In a flourish that wasn’t in Biden’s prepared remarks, he issued a warning to President Vladimir Putin as he rattled off a list of sanctions intended to undermine Russia’s economy as punishment for the invasion.